 In order to achieve an early recovery of the functioning Appellate Body and to have the dispute settlement mechanism function as it should, all WTO Members need to proactively participate in discussions toward a long-lasting solution.
-Japan has also been actively engaged in discussions, including the submission of proposals, and will continue to make efforts to reform the WTO dispute settlement system and contribute to seeking a solution to this problem.
-At the same time, it is necessary to consider measures to address the suspension of the functions of the Appellate Body, taking into account that the EU and other countries have established the MPIA and enacted their own countermeasures against appeals into the void and economic coercion.
+Japan has also been actively engaged in discussions, including the submission of proposals, and should continue to make efforts to reform the WTO dispute settlement system and contribute to seeking a solution to this problem.
+It is also important to use the MPIA and arbitration procedure under Article 25 of the DSU as an interim measure until the dispute resolution function is restored.